creare-com/podpac/doc/source/index.rst

     :width: 100%
     :align: center

     Elevation (left),    Soil Moisture (center),     Soil Moisture at Elevation coordinates (right).

 Purpose
 -------

 Data wrangling and processing of geospatial data should be seamless so that earth scientists can focus on science.
+PODPAC is a python library that builds on the `scientific python ecosystem <https://www.scipy.org/about.html#the-scipy-ecosystem>`_ to enable simple, reproducible geospatial analyses that run locally or in the cloud.

 The purpose of PODPAC is to facilitate